Ala Kul Lake Itinerary

 Accommodation booking in advance

-Ala-Kul guesthouse
+Ala-Kul Guesthouse

 At Ala-Kul Guesthouse, you have the option of staying in a private room with a real bed—a great way to relax after nights spent in a yurt or on the ground in a tent!
 The guesthouse also offers a shower, toilet, hearty breakfast, and has excellent reviews.
 Plus, nearby in Altyn Arashan, you’ll find hot springs—perfect for rejuvenating sore muscles after the trek.